MCPLookup/mcplookup/FAQ.md

 **They become obsolete.** MCPLookup.org provides a bridge for legacy systems, but the future is clear: **replace all hardcoded lists with registry-based discovery**.
 This isn't just better - it's inevitable.

+### Why did you build this?
+What's your motivation?

+**Here's the brutal truth**: Right now we're all paying a cost in the form of overhead with hardcoded lists of MCP tools.
+I made this to solve a problem costing me time.
+This site will in turn cost me money - money I hope to offset with donations, but that just means more of my time spent solving a problem I don't want to have to solve.

+**Major AI industry leaders will eventually get their shit together and make MCP tools easy to use.**

+**Until that day?** MCPLookup will continue to take up my time and money. **I win when the problem goes away.**

+**So say we all.**

 ## 🌍 Ecosystem Questions

 ### How many MCP servers are registered?